 Potholes present a danger to drivers, cyclists and pedestrians.
-As well as causing damage to cars and discomfort to passengers they can present a risk of serious injury.
+As well as causing damage to cars and discomfort to passengers they can present a risk of serious accident leading to a personal injury.
 Often, drivers will swerve their vehicles in an attempt to avoid potholes, or lose control which can lead them into the path of other road users or towards pedestrians on the pavement.

 Department for Transport figures suggests that in total, 22 cyclists died and 368 were seriously injured because of poorly maintained roads between 2007 and 2016.
 In addition, the latest report from the RAC showed that its patrols attended 11% more breakdowns in the last quarter of 2017 that were attributed to potholes than in the same period in 2016.
 And with the recent icy weather it would seem road conditions have only got worse.

 Councils are legally obliged under the Highways Act 1980 to maintain roads and footpaths within their boundaries.
 However, the law recognises that local authorities cannot reasonably repair every pothole as soon as it occurs.
 There is, therefore, a duty on them to have a rigorous and reasonable inspection process in place.

 Local authorities have a defence (known as a Section 58 defence) if they can show that they had a suitable system of inspection of roads and pavements in place and that they followed this system.

 Most local authorities adopt a system of inspection recommended by the Department of Transport.
 The system sets out how often they should perform inspections, how quickly they should check reported defects and, once checked, how quickly they should repair the defects.